US Fulbright Logo

 Dependent financial support is available

-The Commission provides limited dependent support to offset the costs of those accompanying dependents who reside in South Korea for 80 percent of the grant duration.
+The Commission provides limited dependent support to offset the costs of those accompanying dependents who reside in South Korea for 80% of the grant duration.

 Visa sponsorship of dependents is available.
 However, please note that visas available through the Commission cannot be used by dependents to obtain employment in Korea.
 Thus, if a dependent wants to work in Korea, they should seek other visa sponsorship.